 A group of federal researchers hired by the US government to prove there is “no medicinal value” to marijuana inadvertently let the cat out of the bag when they found exactly the opposite to be true.
-Not only did they find that marijuana indeed has medicinal value, but that it actually kills cancer cells.
-And the federal researchers behind the study were none other than the National Institute on Drug Abuse themselves.
+Not only did they find that marijuana indeed has medicinal value, but that cannabis actually kills cancer cells.
+The federal researchers behind the study were none other than the National Institute on Drug Abuse (NIDA) themselves.

 Cannabinoids Weaken Cancer Cells

 That’s right.
 The research performed by a team of scientists at St. George’s University of London, revealed that tetrahydrocannabinol (THC) and cannabidiol (CBD), the two most common cannabinoids in marijuana, actually weakened cancer cells and made them more receptive to radiation treatment.

 This is certainly a far cry from claims that marijuana has no medical value.
 So although it still remains a Schedule Class I dangerous substance under the Controlled Substance Act, it also holds the ability to cure one of the deadliest diseases in history.